forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 Once you start seeing temperatures below 30F for extended periods of time, go ahead and begin the blend.

 **Don't forget** additives drop the cloud point for every 10% of the tank by about 3 degrees.
 If you have treated your fuel be aware of this.
+Check out my article on [storing diesel.]()

 ## 7. Do not mix fuel additives into winterized diesel